Blog Post

 3, SIGHTSEEING

 The Charente Maritime has endless places to visit and things to do.
-You may of already heard of La Rochelle, the Islands of Ile de Ré and Ile d'Oleron (certainly if you've been paying attention you will of !)
+You may of already heard of La Rochelle, the Islands of Ile de Ré and Ile d'Oleron.

 Maybe you've also heard of Royan and it's beaches, Rochefort and the Corderie Royal (as well as the Hermione) Poitiers too but the Charente Maritime is also home to Saintes and it's Roman ampitheatre, La Palmyre and its animal park, the citadelle de Brouage, la cite de l'huitre, grottes de regulus, and numerous chateaux, ports and museums to visit as well as parks, churches woods and forests and endless country lanes and cycle paths.